 Restoration of Service

-As expressed previously, the CDWP’s electric distribution system is nearly entirely underground.
+As expressed previously, the CDWP’s electric distribution system is nearly 100% underground.
 However, the City system is interconnected with SCE’s transmission and distribution systems, much of which is overhead and exposed to wind, rain and lightning.
 This is our primary source of vulnerability to potential electrical service interruptions during rain and wind storms such as the ones that can be triggered by El Nino and Micro Climate conditions.
 The City’s underground electric distribution systems have not been constructed with redundant sources of feeds.
 This makes the City system highly susceptible outages in these conditions and dependent upon SCE for restoration of those lines.

 Preparation in advance of predicted storms: Since, as discussed in the introduction, our primary trouble source during storms is outages on SCE’s transmission and distribution lines, many of which are overhead, we will patrol, to the extent practical, SCE’s primary interconnect lines for any potential trouble spots including but, not limited to broken tree limbs or other vulnerabilities.
 We will also double check the loading conditions of our underground lines to satisfy ourselves that System is capable of serving the electric load of our customers in an event.